DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 ## Translations

 The directory Translations contains all translation of document titles, functions, places and titles in Dutch, Italian and English.
-Copies in _.docx_ can be found in the sub-direcotry `Controle`.
+Copies in _.docx_ can be found in the same directory.
 Make sure to only add updates to either the _.docx_ or _.json_ files.
 JSON Schema's for the respective documents can be found in the `./static/JSON/` folder.

 The `TranslatedFunctions` en `TranslatedTitles` documents follow this structure: